joe-sky/narrative/README.md

   <a href="https://www.npmjs.com/package/@narrative/core"><img src="https://img.shields.io/npm/l/@narrative/core.svg" alt="License"></a>
 </p>

-`Narrative`(abbreviated as `nt`) is a tiny library(<1kb minimum) for create **a utility-first pattern to use JSX in custom functional elements and attributes way**.
-It's type safe and can cross environments(React/Vue/Preact/htm/vanilla js/etc).
+`Narrative`(abbreviated as `nt`) is a tiny library(<1kb minimum) that **create a utility-first pattern to use JSX anywhere in custom functional elements and attributes way**.
+It's type safe and can cross frameworks(React/Vue/Preact/Vanilla JS).

-> Currently it is in the experimental stage, the main syntax of v1.0 should not change, but there may be minor adjustments to the APIs.
-JSX automatic runtime is currently being processed.
+> Currently it's in the experimental stage, I will continue to complete the documentation.
+The main syntax of v1.0 should not change, but there may be minor adjustments to the APIs.
+JSX automatic runtime(for React like) is currently being processed.

 <!-- ## JSX !== React JSX